All Trusts are following the shared operational, information and clinical governance consortium structures.

 Clinical activity between sites (i.e. across Trust care boundaries) is now being provided at scale, in a fully assured and goverened manner.

 With support from the New Care Models process, our cross-region proactive governance technical system is ready to deploy: this will allow our Trusts to give patients unparalleled assurances about the safety of their identifiable data within the emrad system.

 We are also collaboratively exploring innovative technical systems to underpin the desire for a true cross-region 'view' of our services: not just describing how things are today, but looking to predict problems next week before they occur based on data trends.

 The emrad project has grown.
 From a small start as a straightforward joint procurement opportunity, emrad has changed into a clinically led project with executive-level sponsorship; input and support from several key national groups; and international interest.

-The complete Pilot documentation bundle is available to any NHS Trust or group on request.
+The complete insourcing documentation bundle is available to any NHS Trust or group on request.
 It is designed to take you from a start-from-scratch position, to full remote service delivery, and is platform independent.

 As a consortium we are keen to develop projects involving the wider clinical community.
 We are currently working with stroke physicians to improve remote access to urgent stroke imaging studies within our region.